CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/Prescriptive-Topology-Manager---PTM.md

 *Host-only parameters* apply to the entire host on which PTM is running.
-You can include the `hostnametype` host-only parameter, which specifies whether PTM shouldif PTM uses only the host name (`hostname`) or the fully-qualified domain name (`fqdn`) while looking for the `self-node` in the graph file.
-For example, in the graph file below, PTM will ignore s the FQDN and only looks for *switch04*, sinc because that is the host name of the switch it'on which it is running on:
+You can include the `hostnametype` host-only parameter, which specifies whether PTM should use only the host name (`hostname`) or the fully-qualified domain name (`fqdn`) while looking for the `self-node` in the graph file.
+For example, in the graph file below, PTM will ignore the FQDN and only look for *switch04*, since that is the host name of the switch it's running on:

 {{%notice tip%}}

-It’s a good idea toCumulus Networks recommends you always wrap the hostname in double quotes, like
+It’s a good idea to always wrap the hostname in double quotes, like *"www.example.com"*.
-*; for example, `"www.example.com"*.
 Otherwise, `ptmd` can fail if you specify a fully-qualified domain name as the hostname and do not wrap it in double quotes.

-Further, t` to prevent `ptmd` from failing.

-To avoid errors when starting the `ptmd` process, make sure that
-`/etc/hosts` and `/etc/hostname` both reflect the hostname you are using in the `topology.dot` file.
+Further, to avoid errors when starting the `ptmd` process, make sure that `/etc/hosts` and `/etc/hostname` both reflect the hostname you are using in the `topology.dot` file.

 {{%/notice%}}